Sunday, January 21, 2024

 In my toddler range of experience, no one walked in the middle of the streets in Bitburg.
 No one wore outlandish clothes.
 Adults would shout if you tried either of those things.
 I stared at the approaching parade, fascinated.

 The rough-looking men passed through.
 A pair of wooden carts followed them, pushed by boys and girls, then the women who sparkled.
 A man in a blue and white robe marched toward us.
-Some of the Germans in the crowd muttered a phrase I knew, 'Heiliger Nikolaus.'
+Some of the Germans in the crowd muttered a phrase I sort of knew, 'Heiliger Nikolaus.'
 Someone else said, 'Sinter Klaus.'
 I started bouncing on my toes.
-I wasn't sure about Nikolaus but I knew Sinter Klaus.
+I wasn't completely sure about Nikolaus but I knew Sinter Klaus.
 He gave out gifts.

 "Oh, it's Saint Nicholas," my mother said.